Text and Photos by Author

 The D&GVR was incorporated in 1996 to bring rail excursions back to Durbin and, since then, has become one of the great American heritage railroad success stories.
 As well as the Rocket, the D&GVR runs other passenger and freight services in West Virginia, including the West Virginia Central Railroad and Shenandoah Valley Railroad.
 It operates three excursion trains out of the railroad's base in Elkins.Our Visit

 We drove through Durbin to get a feel for this place then started taking pictures of railroad equipment.

 The rear of our train.
-The train consisted of Cass Heisler3tr 6, Open Air Car DGVR 204, DGVR 710 US Postal Car, DGVR 203 Covered Open Air Car and a Durbin and Greenbrier Railroad caboose.
+The train consisted of Cass Heisler3tr 6, Open Air Car DGVR 204, DGVR 710 US Postal Car, DGVR 203 Covered Open Air Car and a Durbin and Greenbrier Railroad caboose, originally Baltimore and Ohio C 198 built 1925.
 Our conductor and his handle was known to Chris from Trainorders and his handle is Appalachianrails.
 Chris asked if we could ride with him on the back platform on the caboose and he said yes!

-This is a replica train station building.
+This is a replica train station built in 2006.
 After the city tore down their original train station by mistake, it was then built.Brief History of the Virginian Railway

 Known as the "Richest Little Railroad in the World," the Virginian Railway was formed in 1907 through the marriage of the Deepwater Railway in West Virginia and the Tidewater Railway in Virginia.